-Students are encouraged to leave these items at home.
-Cell phones are not permitted to be used during school hours.
-If such devices are seen or heard, they will be confiscated and a parent will be called to pick them up.
+Elementary students are encouraged to leave these items at home.
+Students must have cell phones turned off and put away during the school day.
+If such devices are seen or heard during the school day, they will be confiscated and a parent will be called to pick them up.
 If the problem persists, the student will be written up for disciplinary action.